-Task Forces, Commissions & Advisory Committees: Several states have used this strategy to support and promote afterschool.
-Learn about the differences between each type of group, their benefits and limitations, and how to establish one and then make the most of it.
+: Policy makers of all sorts—including governors, mayors and legislators—typically have the authority to create task forces, commissions and advisory committees focusing on specific topics that may be related to afterschool.
+Learn more about the differences between each type of body, their benefits and limitations, and how to establish one and make the most of the opportunities it provides.

-Currently 32 states have statewide afterschool networks to coordinate and influence the systems that support the success of children and young people.
+Currently, 42 states have statewide afterschool networks to coordinate and influence the systems that support the success of children.

 Each network is centered around three goals:

-Goal 1: Create a sustainable structure of statewide, regional and local partnerships, particularly school-community partnerships, focused on supporting policy development at all levels.
+1. Create a sustainable structure of statewide, regional and local partnerships—particularly school-community partnerships—focused on supporting afterschool policy development at all levels.

-Goal 2: Support the development and growth of statewide policies that will secure the resources that are needed to sustain new and existing afterschool programs.
+2. Support the development and growth of statewide policies that will secure the resources needed to sustain new and existing afterschool programs.